jonncerdas/nvim/README.md

 `bufferline.nvim` v2 is enabled with a minimal setup and requires truecolor: `set termguicolors`.

+If you see a startup error related to Bufferline, update plugins and ensure devicons is installed:

+- Run `:PlugUpdate`
+- Ensure `nvim-tree/nvim-web-devicons` is installed (declared in plugins)

 ## CtrlP

 CtrlP mapping is `Ctrl-p`.
 Ignore patterns include `node_modules`, `.DS_Store`, and `git`.